-Call Gypsum Ceilings and Interiors for drywall or gypsum partitioning solutions in Kenya
+Call Gypsum Ceilings and Interiors for drywall or gypsum partitioning solutions for offices, commercial and residential facilities.
+Gypsum partitions promotes safe working environment by reducing outbound, inbound and noise reverberation

 Gypsum panel, also known as drywall or drywall partitioning, is a wall panel made out of compressed gypsum, coated in durable paper and used for interior walls and ceilings.
 It has been utilized as one of the primary methods for wall construction in many houses, offices, schools and retail outlets.
 The reason for this being that you can get the job done quickly and cost effective.